 Ekra le’El Elyon ki ya’aneni)

-The Karaite rendition of this line reflects our belief that there is no minha prayer in our daily tradition; nor does there appear to have been a musaf service on holidays historically.
+The Karaite rendition of this line reflects our belief that there is no minha prayer in our daily tradition.
+Whether or not the removal of the reference to a musaf service was for poetic or Halakhic reasons requires more research.
 I don’t know whether ibn Ezra’s original qualifies as a polemic.
 Indeed, not every description of a sectarian difference is a polemic.
 But in the context of the rest of the poem, it just might be.

 Don’t get me wrong, Ki Eshmera Shabbat is one of the best songs there is.
 I just can’t sing it anymore.
 To be honest, I have no problem with Karaites reading poems by Rabbanites.
 I have no problem with Rabbanites reading poems by Karaites.
 Good poetry should be embraced and studied.
 I do get concerned when a minority movement (such as the Karaites) tries to kasher a poem that contains sectarian differences (likely) meant to degrade the minority.

 This discovery has prompted me to work with the KJA to produce a booklet of (mostly) Karaite appropriate Shabbat songs.

 49 Responses to How ibn Ezra Trolled the Karaites – A Closer Look at Ki Eshmera Shabbat